cscosu/ctf-writeups/2021/def_con_quals/nooopster/README.md

 There were only two places where files were read:
 1. The file server running on an port 7070
 2. A weird `fopen` call in `main`.
-After playing around for a while, it seemed like the `fopen` was unreachable, so I don't know what was even there for.
+After playing around for a while, it seemed like the `fopen` was unreachable, so I don't know what it was even there for.

 Since I suck at static analysis, I switched to GDB after I realized that if I changed the nickname the client used, I could run it without any issues.